-Sixteen EFL learners at the average age of 19 in a Japanese university were asked to deliver a one minute speech about themselves, with a topic such as their hobby, dream, and school life, both in English and Japanese.
-A videocamera (Sony Handycam FDR-AX1) was mounted in a CALL classroom, and a microphone (Sony UWP-D11 Integrated Digital Wireless Bodypack Lavalier Microphone System; Transmitter UTX-B03, Receiver UTX-P03) was pinned on the neck of the speaker's shirt.
+Sixteen EFL learners at the average age of 19 in a Japanese university were asked to deliver a one minute speech about themselves, both in English and Japanese.
+Avideocamera was mounted in a CALL classroom, and a microphone was pinned on the neck of the speaker's shirt.
 They were told to talk to the camera.
-The mp4 of the movie files were converted to wav. format, and loaded in Praat (version 5.3.85) [7].